ubunatic/scripts/README.md

-# scripts
+# Scripts
 Collection of scripts used across programming languages, projects, and systems

 ## Bash50
-[Bash50](bash/.bash50rc) provides (less than) 50 lines of code for your Bash scripts to make them a bit safer and provide better error and debug messages.
+[Bash50](bash/.bash50rc) provides (less than) 50 lines of readable code for your Bash scripts to make them a bit safer and provide better error and debug messages.

 ### Installation
 ```bash